linode/docs/docs/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

 modified_by:
   name: Linode
 title: "How to Provision an Unmanaged Kubernetes Cluster using Terraform"
-h1_title: "Provision an Unmanaged Kubernetes Cluster using Terraform"
+h1_title: "Provisioning an Unmanaged Kubernetes Cluster using Terraform"
 contributor:
   name: Linode
 external_resources: